 UBS AG is the parent company of, and conducts a significant portion of its operations through, subsidiaries.
 As such, to a certain extent, it is dependent on certain of its subsidiaries.
-In addition, UBS Business Solutions AG provides substantial services to group companies including UBS AG and its subsidiaries.
-To this extent, UBS AG is dependent on certain of the entities of the UBS AG Group and of the UBS Group.

 3.2 Business Divisions and Corporate Center

 UBS operates as a group with five business divisions (Wealth Management, Wealth Management Americas, Personal & Corporate Banking, Asset Management, and the Investment Bank) and a Corporate Center.
 Each of the business divisions and the Corporate Center are described below.
 A description of the Group's strategy can be found under "Our strategy" in the "Operating environment and strategy" section of the Annual Report 2016; a description of the businesses, strategies, clients, organisational structures, products and services of the business divisions and the Corporate Center can also be found in the "Operating environment and strategy" section of the Annual Report 2016.